On July 3rd, 2023, the Pantheon started to charge tourists a nominal €5 fee to enter the spectacular temple.

 - You can only choose dates 30 days in advance – for dates beyond that no times will be shown.

 - Children under the age of 18 are free but you will need to reserve a free ticket for them.
-Disabled people (with the correct paperwork) are also admitted for free.
-More information on free tickets and reductions here (Italian only, and you may need a VPN set to Italy to view it).
+Disabled people (with the correct paperwork) are also admitted for free. you can find more information on free tickets and reductions here (Italian only, and you may need a VPN set to Italy to view it).

 - Discounted tickets are available for young adults from the EU between the ages of 18 and 25.
 Reduced tickets are also available to carers of disabled people.